ProfiPoint/SweetFluffySheep/README.md

-# 🐑 Sweet Fluffy Sheep Wiki Navigation
+# 🐑 Sweet Fluffy Sheep Wiki

 Welcome to the official wiki of **Sweet Fluffy Sheep** — your hub for everything related to the project!
 Here you'll find key resources, documentation, and insights into the game's development.